simpleParadox/simpleparadox.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello!
+title: "Hello👋!
 My name is Rohan!"
 excerpt: "About me"
 author_profile: true
 redirect_from: